BU: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into Boston University (BU).
+This is the go-to guide for getting into Boston University Questrom School of Business.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to BU, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown BU statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out Boston University (BU) on CampusReel to see what it’s really like here.
-If you're interesting in transferring to BU, the read our transfer guide.
+Also, make sure to check out Boston University Questrom School of Business on CampusReel to see what it’s really like here.
 You can also use the below calculator to help determine your likelihood of acceptance at BU

-Boston University (BU)’s average GPA is 3.71.
-Boston University (BU) does require GPA.
-This average GPA means Boston University (BU) is very selective.
-Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of BU application readers, but they likely want to increase the average GPA from 3.71 to 3.9 this year - to play it safe, we recommend striving for the 3.9 GPA.
+Boston University Questrom School of Business’s average GPA is 3.15.
+Boston University Questrom School of Business does require GPA.
+Boston University Questrom School of Business is currently selective.
+However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
+We can’t read the minds of BU application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.

 *BEFORE CONTINUING PLEASE NOTE: GPA and “prestige” DO NOT mean a college is right for you.
-Boston University (BU) may seem amazing on paper, but you may hate it...
+Boston University Questrom School of Business may seem amazing on paper, but you may hate it...
 That’s why 700,000 students transfer colleges every year - they end up going to the wrong school.
 It’s crucial to watch the videos on CampusReel and make sure you can envision yourself on BU’s campus.
 These BU admission statistics do not sufficiently tell you what a college or university is like.

-Last year Boston University (BU)’s acceptance rate was 32.62.
-However, check out how the acceptance rate has changed over time.
+Last year Boston University Questrom School of Business’s acceptance rate was N/A. However, check out how the acceptance rate has changed over time.

-As you can see, Boston University (BU) is a little easier to get into than last year.
+As you can see, Boston University Questrom School of Business is just as competitive as it was last year.

 Acceptance rate alone does not indicate your likelihood for getting into BU - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.